marcelapereirads/angular-19-ecommerce/README.md

 [Modern Angular 19 Crash Course - E-commerce App!](https://www.youtube.com/watch?v=RNr1QZM4A38)

+This project does not include a backend, as its purpose is solely for study and experimentation with Angular's frontend capabilities.

 ## Features

 - **Signals**: Reactive state management using Angular's new signals API.